Ejyeyang/Ejyeyang/README.md

 ### _Professional Summary_
 -- --
 Driven, goal-oriented programmer with over 2 years of experience in the full life cycle of software development.
 Strong ability to quickly learn new concepts with attention to detail and a talent to communicate clearly and listen intently.
-Started my career as a restaurant server, moved on to managing businesses, sold cars as a salesman.
-Now I am a developer learning new skills on the job as well as on my own time.
-My skills are not contained to programming.
-Strengths I gained from my past roles are communication/teamwork, approachability, open-mindedness, problem solving/creativity, time management, and most of all empathy for others.
+Skills are not contained only to programming.
+Strengths gained from roles are teamwork, approachability, open-mindedness, problem solving, creativity, and time management.

 ### _Education_
 -- --